GitLab CI/CD

 You need to tick the

-checkbox for fix the issue of"Job is stuck in the pending state even a runner has been enabled for the project"
+Run untagged jobscheckbox for fix the issue of"Job is stuck in the pending state even a runner has been enabled for the project".

 Disable shared Runners